EmiLoKiJu/hello-rails-back-end/README.md

 After the database is set up, run the following command:
 ```
-foreman start -f Procfile.dev
+rails server
 ```

-Go to http://localhost:5000/ and see it working.

-You can also run this using 2 terminals:

-In one, run:
-rails server

-In the other, run:
-yarn build --watch

-Then check the link of the rails server (it should have changed to http://localhost:3000/)
+Then check the link of the rails server (it should be http://localhost:3000/)

 ### Run tests